alessandroarmando/alessandroarmando.github.io/hands-on-pgp.md

 # Introduction to PGP
 This document aims to be a gentle introduction to PGP.
-The text of next section is taken from the post [OpenPGP, PGP and GPG: What is the difference?](https://www.goanywhere.com/blog/2013/07/18/openpgp-pgp-gpg-difference).
+The text of next section is taken from the post [OpenPGP, PGP and GnuPG: What is the difference?](https://www.goanywhere.com/blog/2013/07/18/openpgp-pgp-gpg-difference).
 The rest of the document heavily relies on [The GNU Privacy Handbook](https://www.gnupg.org/gph/en/manual.html).

-## Differences among OpenPGP, PGP and GPG
+## Differences among OpenPGP, PGP and GnuPG

 ### PGP (Pretty Good Privacy)
 * The company, PGP Inc., owned the rights to the original PGP encryption software.